luucamay/teatrical/README.md

 - Sharing what I learnt with @nucleognulinux a study group at my college

 Most of my learning process came from [w3schools.com](w3schools.com)

+## How to start ▶️
+### Prerequisites
+1. Git
+1. LAMP or WAMP or XAMP server
+1. A clone of this [repo](https://github.com/luucamay/teatrical)
+### Running locally
+1. Start the apache server
+1. Start the mysql server
+1. Import the database to your dlocal databases using the tae_db file
+1. Open the repo at localhost/src
+1. At the login page use the credentials admin/admin for the name and password.